mahmoud-illourmane/C-programming/README.md

 # Algorithmic Structures in C

-This repository contains a collection of C codes that implement various algorithmic structures.
+This repositories contains a collection of C codes that implement various algorithmic structures.
 Each code is designed to illustrate and demonstrate a specific algorithmic structure.

 ## Contents

-The repositories includes the following implementations:

 1. **Data-Structures**:
    - Implementation of a simple Linked list